literatecomputing/transcribe-with-whisper/README.md

 #### Web User Interface

 ```
-docker run --rm -p 5001:5000 \
+docker run --rm -p 5001:5001 \
    -e HUGGING_FACE_AUTH_TOKEN=$HUGGING_FACE_AUTH_TOKEN \
    -v "$(pwd)/transcription-files:/app/transcription-files" \
    ghcr.io/literatecomputing/transcribe-with-whisper-web:latest
 ```

 After that, you can open http://localhost:5001 in your web browser.
 The transcribed file will open in your browser and also be in the transcription-files folder that is created in the folder/directory where you run the above command.
+Both HTML and DOCX files are automatically generated for each transcription.

 #### Command Line Interface